tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   alpaca_secret_key = os.getenv("ALPACA_SECRET_KEY")
   ```

-* Now you we ready to connect to Alpaca!
+* Now we are ready to connect to Alpaca!
 To use the Alpaca SDK, we need to create an object that will encapsulate the entire Alpaca functionality.

 * To generate the alpaca object to retrieve stock market data, we will use the `tradeapi.REST()` function by passing the Alpaca keys as arguments and setting the API version we want to use.
 The current Alpaca API version is 2.0.